mcsiple/mmrefpoints/paper.md

 ### The MMBIET app is *not* intended for the following:

 * Permitting specific management actions regarding bycatch.
 We refer users to Hammond et al. [-@hammond_estimating_2021], Moore et al. [-@moore_estimating_nodate], and Wade et al. [-@wade_best_nodate] for guidance on developing a management program for marine mammal bycatch including monitoring.
 * Calculating PBR for marine mammal stocks that already have a stock assessment.
-If reference points have already been calculated for the stock, those should be used
+If reference points have already been calculated for the stock, those should be used.
+* Fitting population models to data (we direct readers to other tools like [rSPAMM](https://github.com/NorskRegnesentral/rSPAMM) for this type of need)

 ## Acknowledgements
-The authors would like to thank several pilot testers for reviewing a beta version of the MMBIET Shiny app, and Christine Stawitz for reviewing an earlier version of the `mmrefpoints` R package and the app.
+The authors would like to thank several pilot testers for reviewing a beta version of the MMBIET Shiny app, and Christine Stawitz and Jay Barlow for reviewing an earlier version of the `mmrefpoints` R package and the app.

 ## Ongoing projects using MMBIET
 At the time of this submission, three papers have cited `mmrefpoints` and/or MMBIET: